Akil Baddoo Player Props: Tigers vs. Padres

-The Detroit Tigers, including Akil Baddoo (.276 slugging percentage in past 10 games, including zero homers), battle the San Diego Padres at Comerica Park, Saturday at 6:10 PM ET.
+The Detroit Tigers, including Akil Baddoo (.212 on-base percentage in past 10 games, 111 points below season-long percentage), battle starting pitcher Joe Musgrove and the San Diego Padres at Comerica Park, Sunday at 12:05 PM ET.

 Akil Baddoo Game Info & Props vs. the Padres